Education and academic posts

 Funding and service

-For his research activities, he has raised the equivalent of more than 2 million Euros in UK, Greece and Singapore and have evaluated research proposals for the ERC Starting Grant scheme, European Young Investigator Award Scheme, the Netherlands Organization for Scientific Research and the Swiss Research Council.
+For his research activities, he has raised the equivalent of more than 2.5 million Euros in UK, Greece and Singapore.
+He has served as evaluator of research proposals for the ERC Starting and Consolidator Grant scheme, European Young Investigator Award Scheme, the Netherlands Organization for Scientific Research, the Polish Research Council and the Swiss Research Council among others.
 He has also served in various faculty committees in St Catharine’s College,-University of Cambridge, the Technical University of Crete and the Centre for Quantum Technologies Singapore.

 Awards he has received include the “Institute of Physics, Quantum Electronics and Photonics Thesis Prize” in 2002 for the best PhD thesis in UK in the field if Quantum Electronics and Photonics, the “St Catharine’s College Cambridge JRF in Physics” in 2001, the “Valerie Myescrough Prize 2000” for graduate students performance, and has been an IKY (Greek State Scholarship Foundation) scholar for the consecutive years 1993-1997 (undergraduate), and 1998-2001(postgraduate).